Aditya7650/MiniCTFConsoleGame/README.md

 ## Roadmap

 - Scoring, hints, and leaderboard
-- Additional puzzles (hash cracking, SQL injection simulation, XSS)
+- CI (build/test) and packaged puzzle packs for classrooms and training
-- Packaged puzzle packs for classrooms and training
+- More decode pipelines and web vuln variants

 ---
 Enjoy and learn!